-The Sony a7R II continues the a7 range, being the fifth model of these full frame cameras and the second highest resolution in the ‘R’ model range.
-The Sony a7R II isn’t just a continuation model, but has new features which sets it apart from the similar looking 24MP a7 II.
+The Sony a7R II continues the a7 range, being the fifth model of these full-frame cameras and the second highest resolution in the ‘R’ model range.
+The Sony a7R II isn’t just a continuation model, but has new features which sets it apart from the similar looking 24MP Sony a7 Mark II.
 These include a BSI CMOS, better suited to small sensors and a phase-detection autofocus system which works equally well with native or third-party lenses.

 There are also 10 customizable buttons and although plentiful, still need more for quick access functions.
-The menu system although feature packed, isn’t the most well-organised and there’s no custom menu option for your own choices.
+The menu system, although feature packed, isn’t the most well-organized and there’s no custom menu option for your own choices.
 However, there is the function menu for quick access, but still not as intuitive as systems are used with other competitors.

-The rear 3-inch LCD moves up and down, but not fully tiltable which is a shame.
+The rear three-inch LCD moves up and down, but is not fully tiltable which is a shame.
 With a high quality 2.3 million dot electronic viewfinder, the camera automatically switches between the two views, but is oversensitive in its detection.

-The 42MP sensor has loads of resolution up its sleeve which is helped with the in body stabilization, allowing a stop and more below your focal length and a electronic first curtain to reduce shutter shock.
+The 42MP sensor has loads of resolution up its sleeve which helps with the in-body stabilization, allowing a stop and more below your focal length and an electronic first curtain to reduce shutter shock.
 There is a silent electronic shutter mode, but it can be susceptible to rolling shutter, banding and some noise.

-When it comes to lowlight performance the (BSI) CMOS sensor does a lot of the heavy lifting.
-Smaller pixels and a high resolution works very well here, with better ISO performance.
+When it comes to low-light performance, the (BSI) CMOS sensor does a lot of the heavy lifting.
+Smaller pixels and a high resolution work very well here, with better ISO performance.
 This equates to almost a full stop of operation over the previous a7R and is almost the best in its range.

 1080p gives the highest resolution, with the Super 35 footage being a touch softer.
 4K Super35 (APS-C crop) also provides better resolution than the 4K full-frame.
 The video output in total is extremely detailed and for the best quality you want to take 4K footage and downscale to 1080p.